 - Potato: There are few things I enjoy more than biting into chunks of waxy potato in soup.
 It also adds a nice body and thickness to the broth.

-- Coconut aminos or soya sauce: They do the same thing, which is to add a salty richness to the broth.
+- Coconut aminos or soya sauce: They both add a salty richness to the broth.
 Coconut aminos are a great option for folks who are sensitive to soy.

 - Coconut milk: Use the thick part!
 If you only have runny coconut milk, you might reduce the amount of water that goes in, or the soup will be too watery.

-The new nettle soup is very simple to make.
+This nettle soup recipe is super simple to make.
 Here’s how you put it together:

 Step 2 – Wash the nettles by agitating them vigorously in a large volume of cold water.
 A sink or large bowl works great.
 All the little bugs or bits of dirt should sink to the bottom.
 (Keep your gloves on for this part.)